 The actuarial determination has been made on the basis of both the actual operating experience under the program and the results of a current continuing sample survey of beneficiaries (which gives certain information more promptly than do the aggregate operations of the program).
-Because of the timelag in the submission of bills in this program, complete figures for the 6 months of 1966 are not yet available, and the processed data for the first 10 months of 1967 are rather incomplete.
+Operating figures for the 6 months of 1966 are virtually final, but because of the timelag in the submission of data noted below, figures for 1967 are not yet complete, and figures for 1968 are rather incomplete.

-There are current figures for cash expenditures under the program, but these figures taken alone are misleading because they do not take into account the liabilities arising from the natural delay in benefit payments until well after the date that services were received.
+Current figures for cash expenditures under the program are available at all times, but such expenditures do not necessarily reflect accrued liabilities, especially in the early years of a new program and in times of rising prices because of the natural lag in benefit payments, which are not made until well after the date that services were received.
 Such delay is due to the tendency of enrollees to accumulate a number of bills before submitting a claim, the inherent delays by physicians and enrollees in making requests for payment, and the time required by the carriers to adjudicate and pay claims.
-There was a balance of \$394 million in the supplementary medical insurance trust fund at the end of October 1967 (a decline from a peak of \$570 million at the end of March 1967), but there were at that time substantial outstanding liabilities incurred for services rendered during the first 16 months of the program.
+There was a balance of \$423 million in the supplementary medical insurance trust fund at the end of October 1968, and the balance at the end of December 1968 is estimated to be about \$440 million (a decline from a peak of \$570 million at the end of March 1967), but there were at that time substantial outstanding liabilities incurred for services rendered earlier in the program.